 Paralegal Schools in Idaho

 The paralegal schools in Idaho offer a range of options for earning your degree or certificate in the paralegal/legal assistant field.
 These programs may include opportunities for earning an endorsement in a specialty area such as corporate or business law or government.
-Online paralegal schools like Remington College also offer certificate and degree programs for students interested in an education to support careers as paralegals and legal assistants.
+Some paralegal schools also offer certificate and degree programs online for students interested in an education to support careers as paralegals and legal assistants.

 - There are 7 colleges and universities that offer a paralegal/legal assistant degree program in Idaho.

 - 2 schools offer a certificate program for paralegals/legal assistants.